Reasons for Uncertified Results in Duolingo English Test (DET)

 Category 4: technical, browser, and network issues

 Some Uncertified results are not your fault.
-The test crashes, the internet drops, the camera stops working, and the system has no way to certify what it never fully received.
-These are the hardest flags to argue in an appeal, because Duolingo explicitly says you cannot appeal technical failures.
-You have to retake.
+The test crashes.
+The internet drops.
+The camera stops working.
+The system cannot certify what it never fully got.
+These flags are the hardest to argue in an appeal.
+Duolingo says you cannot appeal technical failures.
+You must retake.

 Unsupported device or operating system.

-- You need a Windows or Mac laptop or desktop.
-Surface Pro in tablet mode, Chromebooks on managed profiles, and Linux are all rejected
+- You need a Windows or Mac laptop or desktop

-- Run the system check inside the DET app 48 hours before, on the exact computer you will use
+- Run the system check in the DET app 48 hours before

 Wrong browser.

-- The DET runs only in the current version of Google Chrome.
-Safari, Firefox, Edge, Brave, and outdated Chrome are blocked
+- The DET runs only in the current Google Chrome

-- The DET desktop app is the safer option for writing sections
+- The DET desktop app is safer for writing

 Network instability.

-- Dropping for more than a few seconds can terminate the session and lose the attempt
+- A drop of a few seconds can end the session

 Forbidden software.

-- Grammarly, Zoom, Skype, Discord, Slack, WhatsApp, TeamViewer, AnyDesk, predictive text, auto-complete, and non-Latin input methods (e.g. Pinyin) all trigger flags
+- Grammarly, Zoom, Skype, Discord, and Slack all trigger flags

-- The DET app forces a full system scan. close everything before you start
+- The DET app does a full system scan.
+Close everything first.

 Hardware failure mid-test.

-- Any of these can disable proctoring mid-session
+- Any of these can stop proctoring mid-session

 | Setup | Supported | Not supported |